mincong-h/mincong-h.github.io/_posts/2023-01-28-microservices-communication-using-grpc.md

        alt="gRPC overview from https://grpc.io/docs/what-is-grpc/introduction/">
 </p>

-## Service Definition in Proto Buffers
+## Service Definition in Protocol Buffers

-Proto Buffers (protobuf) is a mature mechanism for serializing structured data, developed by Google.
+Protocol Buffers (protobuf) is a mature mechanism for serializing structured data, developed by Google.
 In the context of gRPC, it is used to define the API contracts shared between the server and the clients.
 It defines the structure of the messages, the RPC methods, and some information around the package.
 This information is described inside a proto file: an ordinary text file with a `.proto` extension.
 Here is an example:

 ```proto
 message Person {